 Curious about Making Caramel Corn?

-Corn Choice – If you’re just starting out, you may not know there are different types of popcorn.
-Monster Mushroom is the top recommendation for caramel corn, as its larger size is easy to coat, plus it is less likely to break.
-Butterfly kernels are light and tender, not recommended for caramelizing.
+If you are new to the popcorn business, you may not know there are different types of popcorn.
+For caramel corn, we recommend using Monster Mushroom.
+This type of popcorn is a larger size, easy to coat, and less likely to break.
+This is compared to butterfly kernels which are light and tender and not recommended for caramelizing.

-Mixes – For cookers/mixers, Caramel Corn Treat Mixes come in different formulations, allowing you the level of customization you want.
+It is important to experiment with different mixes and see what works best for you.
+For cookers/mixers, Caramel Corn Treat Mixes come in different formulations.
+This allows you to customize your popcorn however you want.
 Complete Corn Treat Mixes only require you to add water.
-One-Step Mixes include oil, but you add sugar and water.
-With Corn Treat Concentrate Mixes, you can add your own sugar, oil and water.
-Experiment and see what works best for you!
+One-Step Mixes include oil already, all you need to do is add sugar and water.
+While with Corn Treat Concentrate Mixes, you can add your own sugar, oil, and water.

 Butter can add extra richness to your caramel corn.
 If you add butter to your caramel corn recipe, you can add it any time during the cooking process.
 Gold Medal recommends adding the butter about midway through the cooking process.

 No one wants their caramel corn stuck and clumped together.
 To prevent this from happening use Free-N-Easy Candy Corn Separator.
 This lightweight spray is a caramel corn necessity.
 To make sure the cooker is well seasoned, it is best to aim the spray at the paddles and the sidewalls of the cooker mixer.
 As the popcorn tumbles it will pull any residue off the sidewalls and make sure it ends on the product.
 This spray will help your caramel kernels separate easily once they cool.

 Tip 5: Watch Out for Humidity and Altitude